Introduction to Power BI

 Power BI is an encompassing word that comprises multiple distinct types of services.

-- Power BI Services is a web-based business intelligence tool that allows users to view and share dashboards online.
+- Power BI Service is a web-based business intelligence tool that allows users to view and share dashboards online.

 - An interface for reporting is called Power BI Desktop, which runs on desktop computers.